Home / Articles / Fees & taxes

 Working a simple example end to end

 1. Funding cost.
-First convert the fiat you're putting in into USDT, and note the cost of that step (spread / fee).
+First convert the fiat you're putting in into a stablecoin, and note the cost of that step (spread / fee).

 3. While you hold.
-Watch the distribution mechanism (read the product notes) and whether there's a holding-related cost.
+Watch the distribution mechanism (read the product notes) and any holding-related cost, such as the ADR fee on some stocks.

 4. Exit cost.
 On the sell there's again a fee + spread.